-Red currants are definitely more common in European countries than they are in North America.
+Red currants are definitely more common in European countries than in North America.
 The season is short and currants hit the market stands in July.
 Currants are tart and can vary in colour: there are white currants, red currants, and even black currants (known as cassis in French).

 You can add currants to jams (like this strawberry and red currant jam), muffins (like in the red currant muffin recipe below), and even cakes (like in this simple blackcurrant cake).
 If you'd like to see more ideas, read about baking with fresh currants.